The Human Factor (1975 film): Plot

 John Kinsdale is an American NATO computer specialist living with his wife and two children in Naples, Italy.
-Trying to find a new housekeeper, she calls the number on an ad in the domestics section of a local English-language newspaper.
-When Kinsdale arrives home from work, he finds his family brutally murdered with the perpetrators nowhere in sight.
+Trying to find a new housekeeper, he calls the number in an ad in the domestics section of a local English-language newspaper.
+When Kinsdale arrives home from work, he finds his family brutally murdered and the perpetrators nowhere in sight.
 The sudden tragedy nearly drives him to suicide, but upon seeing a television report on the deaths he instead resolves to avenge his family's murder.

 After the funeral, Kinsdale is visited by Inspector Lupo of the Carabinieri, who is coordinating investigation efforts with the U.S. State Department.
 Lupo tells Kinsdale that hair strands at the crime scene identify the suspect as a redheaded male, between the ages of 25 and 45.
 Kinsdale steals U.S. Embassy credentials from Lupo, before meeting with his colleagues Janice Tilman and Mike McAllister.
 With McAllister, he runs the suspect's description and the analytics of their hair sample through a NATO database, and finds two possible suspects: Americans Andrew Taylor, who has disappeared, and Eddy Fonseca.
 Kinsdale tracks down Fonseca to the Pompeian ruins, but quickly rules him out when it becomes apparent he's just a tourist.

 Another American family is killed under similar circumstances, so Kinsdale travels to the crime scene using his stolen credentials, where he meets an Embassy worker named George Edmonds.
 After a few drinks at a local bar, Edmonds discloses that the U.S. President received a letter several weeks ago demanding the release of a group of political prisoners and $10 million, or every three days an American family living in Italy will be murdered.
 The first two deadlines have already passed, with the third fast approaching.

 Meanwhile, Lupo is briefed by a CIA agent about the suspected perpetrators behind the murders; Taylor and known terrorist Kamal Hamshari.
 Lupo talks to Edmonds about Fonseca, believing it was Edmonds who interviewed the man, as he is the only other person with credentials at the embassy.
 Edmonds describes the man he met and mentions he also had a pass, prompting Lupo to realize it was Kinsdale.
-Upon returning to Naples, Kinsdale is confronted by McAllister, who realizes Kinsdale plans to kill Taylor and produces a computer prediction that only gives Kinsdale an eight percent chance of success.
+Upon returning to Naples, Kinsdale is confronted by McAllister, who realizes Kinsdale plans to kill Taylor and produces a computer prediction that only gives Kinsdale an eight per cent chance of success.